Who Can File a Mesothelioma Lawsuit?

 After reviewing the facts of your case, an asbestos lawyer can determine the best state to file your mesothelioma lawsuit in.

 An asbestos exposure lawsuit is not always filed in the state where you live.
-For example, a mesothelioma lawsuit is sometimes filed in a state where an asbestos company conducted business or where your asbestos exposure occurred.
+For example, a mesothelioma lawsuit is sometimes filed in a state where an asbestos company conducted business or where your exposure occurred.

-1. Madison County, Illinois964 filings
+1. Madison County, Illinois | 483 |

-2. St. Clair County, Illinois443 filings
+2. St. Clair County, Illinois | 389 |

-3. New York, New York 283 filings
+3. New York, New York | 192 |

-1. Legal Evaluation
+1. Request a Legal Evaluation

-During your free legal evaluation, a representative from our partner firm’s legal team can determine when, where, and how you were exposed to asbestos — and which companies may be responsible.
+During your free evaluation, a representative from our partner firm’s legal team can determine when, where, and how you were exposed to asbestos — and which companies may be responsible.

 Your dedicated legal team will typically include experienced mesothelioma lawyers, investigators, paralegals, medical experts, and other support staff.

-Your lawyer will prepare all the documentation needed to submit your claim, whether you file a personal injury lawsuit or a wrongful death claim.
+Your lawyer will prepare all the documentation needed to submit your asbestos claim, whether you file a personal injury lawsuit or a wrongful death claim.

 “Our clients are very surprised at how easy the process is.
 We do all of the work.
 We know what’s needed.
 We know what we’re looking for.
 We want our clients to focus on their upcoming care and treatment.”